Gallstones & Gallbladder Polyps

 - Urgent USS

-- Depending on clinical urgency, referral to jaundice clinic or if systemically unwell, discuss with UGI surgeon on-call via switch.
+- Depending on clinical urgency, referral to jaundice clinic or if systemically unwell, discuss with Upper GI surgeon on-call via switch.
 MRCP and ERCP will then be arranged.

 Nb.
 A dilated CBD post gallbladder surgery on its own is quite common after surgery and not necessarily suggestive of a retained stone.